macformula/racecar/docs/docs/tutorials/debugging.md

     brew install openocd
     ```

-It is likely the ARM GNU Toolchain is already installed if you have followed the [Firmware Development Setup](../firmware/dev-setup.md) guide.
+It is likely the ARM GNU Toolchain containing GDB is already installed if you have followed the [Firmware Development Setup](../firmware/dev-setup.md) guide.
 Refer to this guide if it is not installed.

 ### Verify Installation